RedHatNordicsSA/linux4win/content/lab0.md

 * One of the supported browsers: Firefox, Chrome or Microsoft Edge.

 # :exclamation: Your powers and breaking things
 You have complete administrator access in your systems.
+This is so that you are free to explore your systems fully.

-If you do not properly read the instructions or if you do things which you do not fully understand, it is ```very``` easy to break your system.
+With that said, if you do not properly read all the instructions or if you do things which you do not fully understand - it is ```very easy``` to break your system.
+If you do that, your lab instructor look upon you in a judging manner.

-If you break your system, you get to keep all the pieces.
+Also, **if you break your system, you get to keep all the pieces.**

 # Your environment